wp-plugins/woocommerce-checkout-terms-conditions-popup/readme.txt

 == Installation ==
-1. Upload the `Woocommerce Checkout Terms Conditions Popup` folder to the `/wp-content/plugins/` directory OR search for "Woocommerce Checkout Terms Conditions Popup" from your Wordpress admin.
+1. Upload the `WooCommerce Checkout Terms Conditions Popup` folder to the `/wp-content/plugins/` directory OR search for "WooCommerce Checkout Terms Conditions Popup" from your WordPress admin.
-2. Activate the plugin through the 'Plugins' menu in Wordpress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings through the "woocommerce->settings->Woocommerce Checkout Terms Conditions Popup" tab on your Wordpress admin panel.
+3. Configure the plugin settings through the "WooCommerce->settings->WooCommerce Checkout Terms Conditions Popup" tab on your WordPress admin panel.
 4. Now click on the settings link and configure the plugin as per your requirement.

-This plug-in is created for woo-commerce, so you must have to woo-commerce is installed in your word-press website . if your word-press website haven't woo-commerce installed then first install woo-commerce plug-in please follow the link of woo-commerce plug-in https://wordpress.org/plugins/woocommerce/.
-If you are new in word-press and don't know to how to install a word-press plug-in then follow the link https://codex.wordpress.org/Managing_Plugins.
+This plugin is created for WooCommerce, so you must have to WooCommerce is installed in your WordPress website . if your WordPress website haven't WooCommerce installed then first install WooCommerce plugin please follow the link of WooCommerce plugin https://wordpress.org/plugins/woocommerce/.
+If you are new in WordPress and don't know to how to install a WordPress plugin then follow the link https://codex.wordpress.org/Managing_Plugins.
-You can  find how to install word-press plug-in.
-For this plug-in install you can also follow the same link.
+You can  find how to install WordPress plugin.
+For this plugin install you can also follow the same link.
-Woocommerce Checkout Terms Conditions Popup maintain the standardization of woo themes.
+WooCommerce Checkout Terms Conditions Popup maintain the standardization of woo themes.
 There are we are working on the slandered hooks and filter for the given functionality.

 == Frequently Asked Questions ==
 = Q1 : Is this plugin is free ? =

-Ans : Yes it is fully free plugin.
+Ans : Yes, it is fully free plugin.

-= Q2 : Is this compatible with latest wordpress woocommerce installation ? =
+= Q2 : Is this compatible with latest WordPress WooCommerce installation ? =

-Ans : Yes it is fully compatible with latest wordpress and latest woocommerce.
+Ans : Yes, it is fully compatible with latest WordPress and latest WooCommerce.

 = Q3 What we require for install this plugin ? =

-Ans : You have to require the woocommerce >= 2.0.
+Ans : You, have to require the WooCommerce >= 2.0.

 == Screenshots ==
-1. admin setting panel 1
+1. Admin setting panel 1
-2. admin setting panel 2
+2. Admin setting panel 2
 3. Frontend screenshot 1
 4. Frontend pop up 1
 5. Frontend pop up 2
 6. Frontend popup 3

 == Changelog ==
 = 1.0.1 =
 *  Fixed some jquery issue.

 = 1.0.0 =
 *  Initial version release.

 == Upgrade Notice ==
 = 1.0.1 =
 *  Fixed some jquery issue.